shwestrick/mpl-1brc/README.md

 This result is not directly comparable with the timings reported in the competition, because of differences in hardware.
 (E.g., I'm using a much larger number of cores here.)

+## Potential improvements

+- [ ] Work directly on the mmap'ed file instead of loading it into an array first.
+- [ ] Use block-local hash tables to avoid contention?